sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 ### Code checks beyond dedicated tools

-The direct comparison to `staticcheck` is interesting, but the ease of a a search workflow means there are also different benefits over dedicated tools.
+The direct comparison to `staticcheck` is interesting, but the ease of a search workflow means there are also different benefits over dedicated tools.
 For example, in just the last couple of weeks I learned about a more elegant way to write code for [appending bytes in Go](https://golang.org/ref/spec#Appending_and_copying_slices).